rfc's entry-level farm internship program

 Program Details and Requirements

 Room, board, and stipend packages vary from farm to farm.
-In any case, you can expect safe, secure housing, farm-produced food and some staples, and a monthly stipend in the range of $400-600.
+In any case, you can expect safe, secure housing, farm-produced food and some staples, and a monthly stipend.
 Each host farmer determines the details.

-To successfully complete the program, you will complete up to 1,500 hours of on-farm time, submit weekly reflective journal entries, complete an independent project, and attend all outlined classes and farm tours.
+To successfully complete the program, you will complete 1,000 to 1,500 hours of on-farm training time, submit weekly reflective journal entries, complete an independent project, and attend all outlined classes and farm tours.

 The Internship Program has a tuition fee of $1,750.

-Upon acceptance, interns must pay a $250 non-refundable deposit to secure their placement.
+Upon acceptance, interns pay a $250 non-refundable deposit to secure their placement.
 An additional $500 payment is due at New Student Orientation.
-Two additional payments of $500are due on June 15 and August 15.
+Two additional payments of $500 are due on June 15 and August 15.

 RFC will work with individual interns to set up a payment plan if requested in writing.

-Your $1,750 tuition includes $500 for the class and farm tour series, including instructor honoraria, materials and supplies, and program event costs, plus $1,250 for your Chapter Coordinator’s time spent on promotion, developing materials, facilitating orientations and evaluations, coordinating classes, farm tours, and events, and administrative costs.
+Your $1,750 tuition includes $500 for the educational event series, including instructor honoraria, materials and supplies, and other event costs, plus $1,250 for your Chapter Coordinator’s time spent on promotion, developing materials, facilitating orientations and evaluations, coordinating the event series, and administrative costs.
 Your Chapter Coordinator is available for on-going check-ins and support throughout the duration of your internship.

-Once you begin with your host farm, there is a 45-day trial period.
+Once you begin the internship at a host farm, there is an initial 45-day trial period.
 During the trial period, interns and host farmers can terminate the internship without cause.
 Tuition fees are fully refundable during the 45-day trial period, with the exception of the $250 non-refundable deposit.

 Before you start your application, please read the Student Intern Handbook.
 Here you will find a complete program description, including all requirements, policies, and expectations.